Mercury Insurance offers tips to protect your property from ghouls, goblins and pranksters

 “Comprehensive insurance covers your vehicle if it’s damaged due to something other than a collision,” she says.
 “For example, if rowdy teens toss pumpkins out of windows or use cars for batting practice, remaining damages would be covered after you’ve paid your deductible, assuming you have comprehensive insurance at the time of the incident.
 Otherwise, you’ll need to pay for everything on your own.

 - Call the police.
 Filing a report provides you with an official record of the incident and, hopefully, the police will be able to track down the offender.
 Don’t attempt to move or clean any of the damaged items until the police arrive and retrieve necessary information and document the scene.

 - Take photos of the damage.

 - Contact your insurer.
 Report claims right away to your insurance company.
 Mercury customers can call the company toll-free 24 hours a day, seven days a week to report a claim at (800) 503-3724.

 ABOUT MERCURY INSURANCE (www.mercuryinsurance.com)

-Mercury Insurance (MCY) is a multiple-line insurance organization predominantly offering personal automobile, homeowners and commercial insurance through a network of independent agents in Florida, Georgia, California, New Jersey, Arizona, New York, Illinois, Michigan, Nevada, Texas, Oklahoma, Virginia and Pennsylvania.
-Since 1962, Mercury has specialized in offering quality insurance at affordable prices – core values that distinguish Mercury in the marketplace.
+Mercury Insurance (MCY) is a multiple-line insurance organization predominantly offering personal automobile, homeowners and commercial insurance through a network of independent agents in Florida, Georgia, California, New Jersey, Arizona, New York, Illinois, Nevada, Texas, Oklahoma, and Virginia Since 1962, Mercury has specialized in offering quality insurance at affordable prices – core values that distinguish Mercury in the marketplace.